 This Bill of Lading shall be non-negotiable unless made out “to order,” in which event it shall be negotiable and shall constitute title to the Goods and the holder in due course shall be entitled to receive or to transfer the Goods herein described.
 If required by the Carrier, the Bill of Lading, duly endorsed, must be surrendered to the agent of the Carrier at the port of discharge, in exchange for delivery order.
 This Bill of Lading shall be prima facie evidence of the Carrier’s receipt of the Goods as herein described.
-However, proof to the contrary shall not be admissible when this Bill of Lading has been negotiated or transferred for valuable consideration to a third party acting in good faith.
+However, proof to the contrary shall not be admissible when this Bill of Lading has been negotiated or transferred for valuable consideration to a third

 Universal Relocations was established in 1996.
 In the very early years, we concentrated on developing our international moving business.
 We moved Corporate Expatriates and Diplomats from a wide range of business sectors.
 And we’re still working with many of those clients today.